(Last Updated on : 09-07-2019)

 suffered a lot of decline during the British rule

-.
+and folk dances.
 The century long development of dance as an art-form initiated fusion dance to be a popular vocation or entertaining mode.
 The classical-folk fusion style became accepted as it was enthusiastically appreciated by audiences in India and across the world.
 The classical-folk fusion was further expanded in the 1970s and 80s with the addition of elements of Western Ballet and modern dance.

 Concept of Indian Fusion Dance